 - Undoubtedly, the most deadly animal in Ohio is the native white-tail deer (Odocoileus virginianus).
 This sounds strange at first.
 But these pretty and majestic big game species cause more than 20,000 auto accidents in Ohio each year.

 - The scariest mammals of Ohio are undoubtedly dangerous.
 You should avoid interaction with these creatures at all costs.
-The North American Black Bear (Ursus americanus) are typically afraid of humans but are capable of chasing and attacking people.
+The North American Black Bear (Ursus americanus) is typically afraid of humans but is capable of chasing and attacking people.
 Other dangerous mammals include the Coyote (Canis latrans) and Bobcat (Lynx rufus).

 Endangered Animals In Ohio